comejv/discord-gpt-bot/readme.md

 4. Start the bot with `./bin/gptbot`.

 The bot will answer any message that ends with a question mark or are replys to its own messages.

+Note: The bot is currently set to be condescending.
+You can change this by changing the prompt in [gpt-api.go](gpt-api.go)